 Making a Documentary?
-Three Ideas That Really Work
+Three Ideas That Work

-1. How To Set Up The Interview
+1. set Up The Interview

 Be respectful of the person’s time and set proper expectations.
-Make sure your expert understands that you will need 30-minutes to an hour to set up the shot so that they can plan their time accordingly.
+Make sure your expert understands that you will need 30-minutes to an hour to set up the shot so they can plan their time accordingly.
 And even if you think the interview will only take 20-minutes, ask them to schedule an hour so that everyone can be relaxed throughout the process.

-3. How To Get Subject Experts To Care
+3. Get Experts To Care

 If you are Ken Burns, film distributors will care about your project.
 They will help market your movie.
 The more credibility you can bring to your project, the better the chance you can get their attention.
 If you are a sixth grader making a documentary as a school project, perhaps you could get your teacher or school principal to reach out to your expert.
 The key is understanding how the expert would benefit from being involved with your project and approaching them from that angle.